dedbit3/dedbit.hacks/source/content/HackTheBox Writeups/TheFrizz/Notes.md

 *hashcat command*
 hashcat -m 1420 f.frizzle.hash --wordlist ~/Documents/wordlists/rockyou.txt

-why tf did it work with 1420 ?? should it not b 1410??? i put the salt at the end wtf
+why tf did it work with 1420 ?? should it not b 1410??? i put the salt at the end